 Very often I see people who, after attending workshops on certain topics, believe that they are “more spiritual” than others who don’t express the same kind of interest in those topics.

-But what I learned from people who play a true and acknowledged spiritual role in their communities and around the world, is that spirituality is not about the knowledge of “subtle energies”, and even less about expressing interest towards spirituality by attending workshops on certain topics.
+But what I learned from people who play a true and acknowledged spiritual role in their communities around the world, is that spirituality is not about the knowledge of “subtle energies”, and even less about expressing interest in spirituality by attending workshops on certain topics.
 We could know everything about those topics, and even experience superpowers, but this would be not enough to make our life more “spiritual”.

-In other words we could say that “spiritual development” is strictly connected with a growth mindset.
-Actually, from most of the spiritual traditions we learn that our “spirit” is already perfect, being divine, and it’s our consciousness that has to be developed in order to “comprehend” the wholeness beyond each single point of view.
-This process passes necessarily through our body and our ability to “sense”, meaning that, again, it seems all about self awareness and the exercise of being present to our thoughts, emotions, body and the environment, understanding all the connections between these aspects, even if we perceive them separately.
+In other words, we could say that “spiritual development” is strictly connected with a growth mindset.
+Actually, from most of the spiritual traditions, we learn that our “spirit” is already perfect, being divine, and it’s our consciousness that has to be developed in order to “comprehend” the wholeness beyond each single, individual point of view.
+This process passes necessarily through our body and our ability to “sense”, meaning that, again, it seems all about self-awareness and the exercise of being present to our thoughts, emotions, body, and the perceived environment, in order to understand all the connections between these aspects, even if we perceive them separately.

-Spiritual paths are never “competitive”, because spiritual masters and teachers know very well that they are working for the same purposes.
+Spiritual paths are never “competitive” because spiritual masters and teachers know very well that they are working for the same purposes.
 There is no “best path ever”.
-There can be “better paths” for different individuals, because each individual has a unique structure, and so different needs.
+There can be “better paths” for different individuals because each individual has a unique structure and so different needs.

-So we could say that every action we take in order to deepen the knowledge of ourselves, to express our hidden resources and talents, and to become free from our reactions by mastering our actions in order to improve our relationship with ourselves, with others and with our environment, can be considered a “spiritual exercise”.
+So we could say that every action we take in order to deepen the knowledge of ourselves, to express our hidden resources and talents, and to become free from our reactions - by mastering our actions in order to improve our relationship with ourselves, with others, and with our environment - can be considered a “spiritual exercise”.

-I was told by a spiritual master that half of our spiritual path is like drinking tea, and the other half…nobody can tell you what it is, because it is different for each of us, and we are all different.
+I was told by a spiritual master that half of our spiritual path is like drinking tea, and the other half…nobody can tell you what it is, because it is different for each one of us, and we are all different.